Codecademy/docs/content/sql/concepts/window-functions/terms/lag/lag.md

 `LAG()` accepts the following parameters:

 - `expression` - The column value which will be referenced.
-- `offset` - A positive numeric indicator of the previous row to access that is relative to the current row.
-If not specified the default is 1.
+- `offset` - A positive numeric indicator of the previous row to access relative to the current row.
+If not specified, the default is 1.
 - `default` - The value that will be returned if the `offset` is out of range.
 This is an optional argument, if not specified NULL will be returned.
 - `partition_by` - Allows the result set to be grouped based on a column.
 This is an optional argument, if not specified the result set will be treated as a single group.
 - `order_by` - Determines the order of the result set.
 If `partition_by` is specified, it will order the grouped data instead.

-## Examples
+## Example 1

-The examples below use the Sales table, which contains orders for different products sold on specific dates, along with their prices.
+The examples below use the Sales table, which contains orders for different products sold on specific dates and their prices.

 Sales Table